mosip/documentation/docs/administration.md

 # Administrator' User Guide

 ## Overview
-Admin application is a web-based application used by a privileged group of administrative personnel to manage master data, resources, etc. Admin portal supports multiple languages.
-An admin user can login with their preferred language amongst the list of languages configured by the country.

-The MOSIP platform is configured via the Admin application.
-In MOSIP, a country is assumed to be divided into Zones and further into sub-zones(hierarchial data) to ensure that the zonal and sub-zonal data is handled by authoritative personnel belonging to that particular zone.
-Hierarchical zones enable you to establish **parent-child zone** relationships, allowing profile attributes, rights, and roles to be inherited down the zone hierarchy.

-The module provides a single user interface to administer the MOSIP platform.
-On initial platform installation, data and configurations may be uploaded from CSV files.
 To get started with using the Admin portal, an admin user must be assigned to a zone.

-### Types of data managed in Admin UI
+### Creation of First Admin user

-Data Relationship
-Explain type of data and roles required to manage them By default, the system provides the roles mentioned below

-### Pre-requisites

-1. Setup of hierarchial zones(using DML scripts)
+1. Setup of hierarchial zones (using DML scripts)
-2. Create Admin roles in KeyCloak(using scripts)
+2. Create Admin roles in KeyCloak (using scripts)
-3. Create first admin user in KeyCloak(scripts available)
+3. Create first admin user in KeyCloak (scripts available)
-4. Assign first user to root zone(scripts available)
+4. Assign first user to root zone (scripts available)

 ### First user login

  ![](_images/admin-login.png)

-1. Select the preferred language in the login screen
+1. Select the preferred language in the Admin login screen
 2. Login with the KeyCloak credentials.
 3. Admin user can view the Home page.